 - Is you blog aimed at businesses or consumers?

 - What’s the age profile?

 - Are your customers typically male or female?

 Your answers will help you choose a platform.
 Better still take a look at successful blogs in your niche and find out where they generate their traffic.

-My focus is on Pinterest.
-Pinterest is a baby in terms of Monthly Active Users (MAU’s), but it’s a super engaged community of pinners actively searching for new things.
+My focus is on Pinterest for my lifestyle blog.
+Pinterest is a baby in terms of Monthly Active Users (MAU’s), but it’s a super-engaged community of pinners actively searching for new things.
 Just because it works for me doesn’t mean it’s the right choice for your blog.

 Choose Your Social Media Platform

 Here’s my run down of the top platforms to help your choose your focus: